CyberMonitor/orquestra-docs/qe/content/definingaworkflow/steps.md

 #### Artifacts

 Artifacts are the more complex data structures used by Orquestra.
-Check out our section on [Artifacts]() for more information about them from a data management perspective.
+Check out our section on [Artifacts](https://www.orquestra.io/docs/dcs/data/artifacts/) for more information about them from a data management perspective.

 In this section of a step, we must declare the specific artifacts that we want to use in the current step.
-Since artifacts are currently only produced during the execution of the current workflow, they must be referenced by name.
+It is currently only possible to use artifacts produced by the execution of the current workflow.
+These must be referenced by name.

 See the following two sections ("Referencing Step Outputs" and "Referencing Template Inputs") to see the different ways to reference the values for artifacts.